rgambord/c99-doc/doc/sections/6/3/1/8/index.rst

 .. _9899_6.3.1.8p2:

+.. container:: snum

+   :ref:`2 <9899_6.3.1.8p2>`

-:ref:`2 <9899_6.3.1.8p2>` The values of floating operands and of the results of floating expressions may be represented in greater precision and range than that required by the type; the types are not changed thereby.\ [#9899_note52]_
+The values of floating operands and of the results of floating expressions may be represented in greater precision and range than that required by the type; the types are not changed thereby.\ [#9899_note52]_